jessicabrock/ItsyBitsyURL/README.md

 1. Fork/Clone repo
 1. Activate a virtualenv or pipenv
-1. Install requirements from Pipfile
+1. Install requirements from Pipfile pipenv shell pipenv install flask flask-sqlalchemy python-dotenv pytest --dev

+    It you don't have pipenv installed use one of the following commands: python3 -m pip install pipenv
+        OR
+        pip install pipenv

 No warranties or expressed or implied.

 ## Future Additions

 1. Create user accounts
+2.

 ## Contract Info